apollo

 Medicinal Benefits

-ADRENALINE contains 'adrenaline'; it is also called epinephrine.
+Adrenaline contains 'adrenaline'; it is also called epinephrine.
 It belongs to a class of medicines called 'sympathomimetic', primarily taken for the treatment of cardiac arrest, hypotension due to septic shock and life-threatening allergic reactions.
-ADRENALINE works by increasing blood flow to the heart and also increases the chance of restoring a heartbeat in cardiac arrest.
-ADRENALINE increases mean arterial blood pressure in adult patients with hypotension associated with septic shock.
+Adrenaline works by increasing blood flow to the heart and also increases the chance of restoring a heartbeat in cardiac arrest.
+Adrenaline increases mean arterial blood pressure in adult patients with hypotension associated with septic shock.
 It is also used to increase blood flow through veins by constricting blood vessels and helps to relax the muscles, which block the airways and allow breathing to return to normal in allergic reactions due to foods, drugs, insect stings or bites or any other allergens.
-ADRENALINE is also used in the treatment of bradycardia(slow heart rate), mydriasis( dilation of the pupil of the eye) and acute asthma.
+Adrenaline is also used in the treatment of bradycardia(slow heart rate), mydriasis( dilation of the pupil of the eye) and acute asthma.

 Directions for Use